-- 1. Complete Clinical Preceptor Information form and CV form prior to the student beginning the clinical experience.
-Student submits the completed form to the PMHNP Coordinator. - 2.
-Provide a copy of license and specialty certification to the PMHNP Coordinator and to California State University, Fresno SON. - 3.
-Orient the student to the clinical site and agency policies.
+- 1. Complete Clinical Preceptor Information Form and abbreviated CV Form prior to student beginning clinical experience.
+Student will submit to the Clinical PMHNP Coordinator. - 2.
+Provide a copy of license and specialty certification to the PMHNP Coordinator and to CSU, Fresno SON. - 3.
+Orient student to the clinical site and agency policies.
 Discuss with student the preferred method for communication with clinical preceptor and/or clinic site. - 4.
-Review with the student the clinical site's patient population, most frequent diagnoses and procedures commonly performed. - 5.
+Review with student the site's patient population, most frequent diagnoses and procedures commonly performed. - 5.
 Discuss preceptor and agency expectations for the documentation of patient encounters. - 6.
 Facilitate an informal collaborative and mutually respectful environment in which to learn.

-- 7. Promptly communicate to PMHNP Coordinator issues of concern or unsafe practice. - 8.
-Review course objectives and student's clinical objectives to determine the type of learning opportunities that will enhance the student's learning.
-Direct the student to resources and evidence-based readings. - 9.
-Provide daily feedback to improve the student's assessment, management, and presentation skills. - 10.
+- 7. Promptly communicate to PMHNP Coordinator regarding issues of concern or unsafe practice. - 8.
+Review the objectives of the course and student's clinical objectives to determine the type of learning opportunities that will enhance the student's learning.
+Direct the student to resources and evidence based readings. - 9.
+Provide daily feedback to improve the student's assessment, management, and presentationskills. - 10.
 Provide a variety of learning experiences with appropriate client populations.
 If available, encourage participation in interdisciplinary team meetings. - 11.
 Facilitate student's progressive independence in clinical knowledge and skills by supporting the student's autonomous assessment and evaluation. - 12.
 Complete student's midterm and final clinical feedback form and review with clinical faculty during required phone conference and/or email communication.
-Mid- semester and final feedback forms are completed by the clinical preceptor and reviewed with the student.
-Student's final clinical grade is awarded by the assigned California State University, Fresno SON clinical faculty.
-Students provide clinical preceptors with a copy of their Typhon at midterm and final feedback meetings.
-The clinical preceptor verifies the student's time log and documents this on the midterm and final feedback forms.
+Mid- semester and final feedback forms must be completed by the clinical preceptor and reviewed with the student.
+(Student's final clinical grade will be awarded by the assigned CSU, Fresno SON clinical faculty).
+Students will provide clinical preceptors with a copy of their e-LOGS at the midterm and final feedback meetings.
+Clinical preceptor will verify the student's time log and document this on the midterm and final feedback forms.